thovarMS/beegfs-shared-slurm-on-centos7.2/README.md

 ## Architecture:

+The VM called storage0:
-storage0 : is the BeeGFS metadata server and the slurm master storage[1-n] : are BeeGFS storage server + slurm compute nodes

-storage0 export the following NFS shared storage:
-   /share/home & /share/data
+     is the BeeGFS metadata server and the slurm master export the following NFS shared storage /share/home & /share/data

+The VMs called storage[1-n]:
+     are BeeGFS storage server + slurm compute nodes

 The BeeGFS storage is mounted on /share/scratch on every nodes

 About SLURM:

-   each compute node by default has 1 core avalaible for slurm your should change the slurm.conf file to adapt it to the real number of cpu:
+   Each compute node by default has 1 core avalaible for slurm

+   You should change the slurm.conf file to adapt it to the real number of cpu:
       NodeName=storage[1-number_of_nodes] Procs=16

-   the restart the slurm daemon:
+   Then restart the slurm daemon:
       systemctl restart slurmctld

-   and put the nodes on ine with scontrol:
+   And put the nodes on ine with scontrol:
       scontrol: update NodeName=storager0 State=RESUME
       scontrol: update NodeName=storager1 State=RESUME
       scontrol: exit

    Then control with: sinfo -N -l

 ## Accessing the cluster